thinkjs/www.thinkjs.org/view/en/doc/2.0/index.md

 ```
 [2015-10-12 14:15:32] [Error] Error: ER_ACCESS_DENIED_ERROR: Access denied for user 'root3'@'localhost' (using password: YES)
 [2015-10-12 14:16:12] [Error] Error: Address already in use, port:8360. http://www.thinkjs.org/doc/error.html#EADDRINUSE
 ```

-#### Multiple router
+#### Configurable routers

-ThinkJS supports regex router, rule router, static router and other router, and it can be set by module.
-Those can make URL simply and high performance.
+The routers ThinkJS supported include regex router, rule router and static router, and router can be set based on modules.
+That's very helpful for us to make URLs more simple and reserve their high performance at the same time.

-#### Support international and custom theme
+#### Supports international and custom themes

-You can just use simple method to support i18n and custome theme method in ThinkJS.
+ThinkJS provides us very simple methods to implement i18n and custom themes.

-## Compare with other framework
+## Comparing with other frameworks

 #### Express/Koa

-express and koa are simple framework to support primary function, and high flexibility develop with much more third party plugin.
-But It increases project's complexity by using third party component, and the other hand we can't ensure all the third party plugin are safety and efficient.
+Express and koa are simple frameworks, they all only provide the very basic functions.
+So for developing complex projects, one must introduces the third party plugins.
+Though small cores often mean big flexibility, the introducing of other plugins would increases the project's complexity.
+Besides, no one can ensure all the third party plugins are safety and efficient.

-Koa replace async callback problem by using `*/yield` feature.
+Koa solved asynchronous callbacks problem by using `*/yield` feature.
 But the newer `async/await` feature will replace `*/yield` at last.
+ThinkJS supports both features well.

-ThinkJS provides complete solutions, every function has strait test about performance and mermory leaks.
-And the important is we can use all ES6/7 feature in the project directly.
+On the other hand, ThinkJS choosed to provide the full set of solutions.
+But not only that, in ThinkJS, every function has been strictly tested for performance optimazition and prevent mermory leaks.
+And the important thing is that we can use all ES6/7 feature in the project directly.

-#### sails
+#### Sails

-sails , a Node.js framework, also provides complete solutions.
-It's convinient because of packaging many database, REST API and security hand.
+Sails is another Node.js framework that also provides complete solution.
+It's convinient because of the encapsulation of databases, REST APIs and security features.

-But sails still uses callbak style in async.
-It's too hard to develop, and can't use ES6/7 fetaure naturally in the project.
+But Sails still uses callbacks in asynchronous code.
+That's too hard to develop, and can't use ES6/7 fetaure naturally in the projects.

-#### Disadvantage
+#### Disadvantages

-Althought ThinkJS has many advantage, there also has little disadvantage like:
+Even though ThinkJS has many advantages, it has also a few disadvantages too, for example:

-- ThinkJS is a new framework without much support from community
+- ThinkJS is a relatively new framework, the community is not strong enough.
-- ThinkJS lacks of huge project
+- ThinkJS is short of large scale applications.

 ### ES6/7 reference documentation

-You can read more about ES6/7 features:
+You can read more about ES6/7 features here:

 * [learn-es2015](http://babeljs.io/docs/learn-es2015/)
 * [ECMAScript 6 Guide](http://es6.ruanyifeng.com/)